timescale/docs/self-hosted/backup-and-restore/docker-and-wale.md

 </Procedure>

-You should do base backups at regular intervals, we recommend daily, to minimize the amount of WAL-E replay, and to make recoveries faster.
+You should do base backups at regular intervals daily, to minimize the amount of WAL-E replay, and to make recoveries faster.
 To make new base backups, re-trigger a base backup as shown here, either manually or on a schedule.
-If you run TimescaleDB on Kubernetes, there is built-in support for scheduling cron jobs that can invoke base backups using the WAL-E container's HTTP API.
+If you run Timescale on Kubernetes, there is built-in support for scheduling cron jobs that can invoke base backups using the WAL-E container's HTTP API.

 ## Recovery

-To recover the database instance from the backup archive, create a new TimescaleDB container, and restore the database and configuration files from the base backup.
+To recover the database instance from the backup archive, create a new Timescale container, and restore the database and configuration files from the base backup.
 Then you can relaunch the sidecar and the database.

 <Procedure>